averiemasia/Averie_BlueStampPortfolio/index.md

   print('you lose! sorry!')
 }
 ```
-This code block provides the logic of the game, meaning it decides what the computer's move is and if that is a win, loss, or draw in respect to the user's move.
+These functions above provide the logic of the game, meaning they decides what the computer's move is and if that is a win, loss, or draw in respect to the user's move.
 There are two different functions and hence two different pathways the computer can take: either choosing randomly and playing fair or choosing a move to always beat the player and cheating.

 ```
 {